reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

 ## Tips

-**TODO: Ask if it's a good idea to put each of these in a green box**
+**TODO: Describe each of these in seprate paragraph and then decide if they should be put in a green box**

-* swithing mindset to incremental changes
+* Swithing our mindset to incremental changes
+Flyway tries to shape our understanding by processing data migrations incrementally be default.

 * how to fix broken checksums
 * lack of support of undo operations in community version